Transsiberian Railway - Group Departures

 Group tour including the must see stops along the Trans-Siberian Railway - Moscow, Irkutsk & Baikal, Ulan Bator and Beijing.
 Travel 8000 km with the leisurely pace of the railway that was a revolution for the inaccessible Siberia.

 Arrival to Moscow.
 Meeting at the airport and group transfer to the hotel.
 Accommodation.
-Dinner and overnight.
+Overnight.

-We pass through the Ural Mountains with million cities Perm and Ekaterinburg.
-Further east we come through the large Siberian cities such as Novosibirsk and Krasnoyarsk.
+We come through the large Siberian cities such as Novosibirsk and Krasnoyarsk.
 The landscape in this part of the railway switches between coniferous and birch forests and small villages, where development is still far behind the big cities.

 Arrival in Irkutsk in the evening.
 Pick up at the train station and transfer to the hotel.

-Whole day to admire the splendid nature on the shores of Baikal – possibility for hiking along the shores, sun-bathing, swimming, Russian banya, etc.
+Whole day to admire the splendid nature on the shores of Baikal and Olkhon island – possibility for hiking along the shores, sun-bathing, swimming, Russian banya, etc.

 Early in the morning, departure by train to the Mongolian capital, Ulan Bator (approx. 25 hours).
 We pass through the Buddhist provincial capital of Buryatia Ulan Ude.
 The train winds its way along the shores of Baikal giving oportunities for awesome photographs.

 After breakfast we drive from Ulan Bator up to Terelj National park (approx. 75 km) occupying wide territory amidst the vast Mongolian steppes.
 Here we visit the imposing Turtle Rock and the spiritual centre Aryabal.
-We will be guests in nomad family and have the oportunity to taste local food and drinks.
 Stay overnight in gers - traditional round white felt tents.

 Group transfer to the airport for departure.

-Included in the price: ►accommodation and meals as described ►train tickets Moscow-Irkutsk-Ulan Bator-Beijing at second class (4 persons in compartment) ►all excursions including transport according to the program abovee►entrance fees ►English-speaking tour-leader from Penguin Travel ►local English-speaking guides on all trips.
+Included in the price: ►accommodation and meals as described (see the detailed itinerary) ►train tickets Moscow-Yekaterinburg-Irkutsk-Ulan Bator-Beijing at 2nd class (4 persons in compartment) ►all excursions including transport according to the program above ►entrance fees ►English-speaking tour-leader from Penguin Travel (at min.
+8 persons) ►local English-speaking guides

 Visas: Most nationals need visas for the three countries.
 Check with the embassies in your country about the requirements.